 Drive to Dabis Guest Farm in the Schwarzrand mountains.
 This is a modest but friendly place at which to break your journey and offers a stay on a real Namibian farm.
 (4 hours, 330km)

-2 nights near Sossusvlei, Namib Desert, Desert Homestead, DBB
+2 nights near Sossusvlei, Sossusvlei Lodge, DBB

 Today you head to the Namib Desert to Desert Homestead.
 You’ll find it hard to find a more idyllic setting than the Desert Homestead with views of the distant Nubib mountains.
 It makes an excellent base for exploring Sossusvlei however it’s also known in particular for its horse-riding with morning and sunset horse safaris.

 Sossusvlei rivals a visit to Etosha as the highlight of a Namibian holiday.
 You rise with the sun to see one of the most awesome sights in Namibia – the towering dunes of Sossusvlei, some of the largest in the world, rising more than 1000 feet above the desert.
 Many of our visitors lose their hearts to Namibia after seeing Sossusvlei.
 This is paradise for the photographer, as the shadows create a magnificent contrast of colors.
 Marvel at the gemsbok and other animals that manage to survive in these dry conditions.